Can Europe Reskill Fast Enough?

 Previous general-purpose technologies took 15–40 years to mature, giving education systems a generational window to adapt.
 Generative AI breaks this pattern.
 Corporate adoption of LLMs for code generation, document review, and customer service is scaling within 12–36 months of release.

-European VET and university systems respond on a different clock.
-Updating a national training ordinance takes 3–5 years of tripartite negotiation before the first student even enrols.
+European vocational education and training (VET) and university systems respond on a different clock.
+Updating a national training ordinance takes 3–5 years of tripartite negotiation between government, employers and unions before the first student even enrols.
 Training then takes another 2–4 years.
 The total lag from “AI disruption identified” to “first reskilled graduates” is typically 5–9 years.

-High-skill, high-wage roles close the gap through agile private markets and corporate L&D. For the millions of clerical and customer service workers, reliance on slow-moving public systems guarantees 3–5 years of structural friction.
+High-skill, high-wage roles close the gap through agile private markets and corporate learning and development (L&D).
+For the millions of clerical and customer service workers, reliance on slow-moving public systems guarantees 3–5 years of structural friction.

 3. The Capacity Deficit 3.34M throughput, already saturated